Arthur-C-Newton/Automated_Sentinel_GEOBIA/README.md

 with the optional argument `--class_col` when executing the script.
 The training data should be located at `.\input\training_data.shp`.

 ### Defining an extent
-Processing an entire Sentinel-2 image can take a very long time, so it is recommended to define a processing extent that is smaller than the full extent of the image with an extent shapefile.
+It is recommended to define a processing extent that is smaller than the full extent of the image with an extent shapefile.
 This shapefile should contain a single polygon that is fully within the bounds of the input imagery.
 By default, the extent shapefile should be located at `.\input\extent.shp`.